Otto Hahn: Discovery of mesothorium I

-Hahn completed his habilitation in the spring of 1907, and became a Privatdozent.
+In Canada there had been no requirement to be circumspect when addressing the egalitarian New Zealander Rutherford, but many people in Germany found his manner off-putting, and characterised him as an "Anglicised Berliner".
+Hahn completed his habilitation in early 1907, and became a Privatdozent.
 A thesis was not required; the Chemical Institute accepted one of his publications on radioactivity instead.
 Most of the organic chemists at the Chemical Institute did not regard Hahn's work as real chemistry.
 Fischer objected to Hahn's contention in his habilitation colloquium that many radioactive substances existed in such tiny amounts that they could only be detected by their radioactivity, venturing that he had always been able to detect substances with his keen sense of smell, but soon gave in.
 One department head remarked: "it is incredible what one gets to be a Privatdozent these days!"

 Physicists were more accepting of Hahn's work, and he began attending a colloquium at the Physics Institute conducted by Heinrich Rubens.
 It was at one of these colloquia where, on 28 September 1907, he made the acquaintance of the Austrian physicist Lise Meitner.
 Almost the same age as himself, she was only the second woman to receive a doctorate from the University of Vienna, and had already published two papers on radioactivity.
 Rubens suggested her as a possible collaborator.
 So began the thirty-year collaboration and lifelong close friendship between the two scientists.